 Once approved, a vaccine continues to be monitored for potential side effects (sometimes called “adverse events”) through a series of safety systems:

 - Vaccine Adverse Event Reporting System (VAERS): VAERS Analyzes reports of adverse events that happen after vaccination.
 Anyone can submit a report to VAERS, and submissions do not mean that a vaccine definitely caused the event.
-See the FAQs below for more information on VAERS. [anchor link to the FAQ section]
+See the FAQs below for more information on VAERS.

 - Vaccine Safety Datalink (VSD): Analyzes healthcare information from more than 24 million people.
 It groups health information and does not contain personal information so that data is useful but still protects people’s confidentiality.